You can keep your tax bill down by claiming the cost of things like your bike, lunch and insurance premiums on your tax return.

-5. Insurance premiums: Premiums for health, accident, life and pension insurance can be deducted up to a certain amount.
-For the direct federal tax, the maximum deduction allowed is 1,700 francs for single tax payers or 3,500 francs for married tax payers which includes proceeds from bank accounts and savings accounts.
+Premiums for health, accident, life and pension insurance can be deducted up to a certain amount.
+For direct federal tax, the maximum deduction allowed is 1,700 francs for single tax payers, or 3,500 francs for married tax payers and those in registered partnerships.

 Contributions to public or exclusively non-profit organizations can be deducted from your taxable income.
 The total contributions may not exceed 20 per cent of your net income.